Frequently Asked Questions

 Q: How do I purchase an exhibitor table at the conference?

 A: Click on the "Exhibitors" link above.
 Exhibitors benefit from continuous foot traffic during the three-day conference.
 Tables are priced on a sliding scale, depending on the size of your organization/business.
 Each table is 8 feet long and comes with 2 chairs.
-Electricitiy is not included; if you will require electricity, please contact Michael Kelly ([email protected]) as soon as possible.
+Electricitiy is not included; if you will require electricity, please contact Jay Alston ([email protected]) as soon as possible.

 Q: Interested in becoming a conference sponsor?